The following list of questions has been organized in a start to completion order…

 I have been asked if we can rotate the house so it can be viewed from a different perspective.
 I am happy to say that we can, however, we are a production minded company to keep costs down and use the 3D geometry to generate the elevation views for detailing later.
 The 3D model we generate can be used to view alternative structural and roof designs.
 But we do not take the model further as that requires a great amount of time and costs.

-I have done extensive programming in AutoCAD’s programming languages and have made it a great designing and drawing platform.
-While I do still own my drafting table from 38 years ago I can’t fathom the thought of going back to it.
-The one thing I’m glad I no longer have to do is tell the customer that the change they want will require a new sheet of paper, (we have to start over.)
+While I do still own my drafting table from 40 years ago I can’t fathom the thought of going back to it.
+The one thing I’m glad I no longer have to do is to tell the customer that the change they want will require a new sheet of paper, (we have to start over.)

 Since I have been designing on the computer I have come to the conclusion that a lot of houses that were built in the past came to a point in the design phase where someone said, “That’s good enough”.
 Because your drawing is on the computer, you have my guarantee your design will never be just “good enough”; it will be exactly what you want.